goerdy/PrintablePDFYearCalendar/README.md

 # PrintablePDFYearCalendar

 This project provides a script that renders a year calendar on a single page PDF file.
-This is perfect for workshift scedules, club meetings, school holidays and much more.
+This is perfect for workshift schedules, club meetings, school holidays and much more.
 The option to color highlight days makes it clearer to read and gives an easy overview.

-This projekt was made to print a 24-hour shift scedule for a career fire department and is used in that project [link to fireshift git].
+This project was made to print a 24-hour shift schedule for a career fire department and is used in that project [link to fireshift git].

-It was a well considered desicion to use 2-dimensional arrays as input cause they are easy to fill with data from different sources and dont blow the code that much.
+It was a well considered decision to use 2-dimensional arrays as input because they are easy to fill with data from different sources and don't blow the code that much.

 # Features

-* highly customizeable
+* highly customizable
-* text and color for each day seperatly
+* text and color for each day separately
-* multi language suport
+* multi-language support
-* suports holidays (color highlightning)
+* supports holidays (color highlighting)
-* color highlighting for Saturday and Sunday (AFAIK that fits western and hebrew demands, if your culture needs other highlighting, let me know and i will add suport for this)
+* color highlighting for Saturday and Sunday (AFAIK that fits western and hebrew demands, if your culture needs other highlighting, let me know and I will add support for this)

 # Usage

 1. include mkCal.php in your project
-2. create new pdf
-3. call mkCal function
+2. call PrintablePDFYearCalendar function

 require('mkCal.php');

-$pdf = new PDF('L','mm','A4');

-$pdf->mkCal("Example Calendar", 2024 ,"en_US", $DaysTextArray, $DaysColorArray, $DaysHolidaysArray, "#AAAA00" ,"#FF0000", "#990000", "some customizeable footer text", "A4Landscape", "#0000FF");
+$pdf->mkCal("Example Calendar", 2024 ,"en_US", $DaysTextArray, $DaysColorArray, $DaysHolidaysArray, "#AAAA00" ,"#FF0000", "#990000", "some customizable footer text", "A4Landscape", "#0000FF");

 ## style

-$locale [string] e.g. "en_US" or "de_DE" for correct display of month and days in your lanaguage
+$locale [string] e.g. "en_US" or "de_DE" for correct display of month and days in your language

 $highlightHolidays [string] contains the Hex color key for holiday highlighting

 $highlightSunday [string] contains the Hex color key for sunday highlighting

-$ighlightSaturday [string] contains the Hex color key for saturday highlighting
+$highlightSaturday [string] contains the Hex color key for saturday highlighting

 *$format* [string] "A4Landscape" NOT IMPLEMENTED YET

-*$colorSceme* [string] "red/blue/green/yellow" NOT IMPLEMENTED YET
+*$colorScheme* [string] "red/blue/green/yellow" NOT IMPLEMENTED YET